 Table 7 presents our NIS results for parental involvement.
-As with the CILS results, we estimate a positive coefficient on the homework variable.
+As with the CILS results, we estimate a positive coefficient on the homework variable, but the result is statistically insignificant.
 Similarly, we see an effect on parental communication to teachers or counselors.
 An English ability of "good" or "very good" results in about a 45% increased likelihood of speaking to a teacher or counselor over the phone.
 We also see a significant increase in the likelihood of a class visit.
 Our results in Table 6 and Table 7 indicate some potential avenues by which parental English proficiency may affect children's academic performance.